 GPS Coordinates: 52.9917, -6.9835 | View On Google Maps ⇨

 The town of Athy was part of the initial settlement of Anglo-Normans in Ireland.
 Its location on the boundary of native Irish and Anglo-Norman territories meant it suffered greatly from Irish attack.
-During the 1300’s the town was burnt down four times by the O’Moores of Laois.
-Due to this devastation money was quickly granted for the construction of protective walls and repair of the towns defences in the 1400’s.
-These defences were improved upon during the 1500’s.
+During the 1300s the town was burned down four times by the O’Moores of Laois.
+Due to this devastation money was quickly granted for the construction of protective walls and repair of the town defences in the 1400s.
+These defences were improved upon during the 1500s.

-After the heritage centre, the best way to get to know the town is by taking a Historic walk.
-There are three trails: Green (1.6km), Red (1.8km) and Blue (3km).
-The routes bring you by Whites Castle, a fortress built by the Viceroy Lord Furnival in 1417 to protect the river crossing.
-Just a few hundred yards away, across the River Barrow, you can also see the remains of Woodstock Castle constructed in the 14th century.
+After the heritage centre, the best way to get to know the town is by taking the Historic Town Tour, of which there are three trails to choose from: Green (1.6km), Red (1.8km) and Blue (3km).
+The routes bring you by White's Castle, a fortress built by the Viceroy Lord Furnival in 1417 to protect the river crossing.
+Just a few hundred yards away, across the River Barrow, you can also see the remains of Woodstock Castle, constructed in the 14th century.